-We’ve found ten of the very best in-ear designs to suit every type of listener and budget.
+We’ve found ten of the very best in-ear headphone designs to suit every type of listener and budget.
 Upvote or downvote to have your say, or scroll down for the expert's view.

-The Shortlist: Best in-ear headphones
+The Shortlist: the best in-ear headphones

 1. Audio Technica LS70